Last Updated on May 29, 2024 by Soumya

 One of the most interesting facts about Lisbon is actually connected with the city’s spying history.

-Ian Flemming, the British Writer who created the series James Bond, was a real-life spy who was stationed in Lisbon for the British Secret Service.
-It was at the Estoril Casino on the Portuguese Riveira that he was inspired to write his first book, Casino Royale.
-Now, isn’t that fascinating!
+Ian Flemming, the British Writer who created the series James Bond, was a real-life spy stationed in Lisbon for the British Secret Service.

 Fado originated at the crossroads of culture.

 Lisbon is the birthplace of Fado, a traditional form of Portuguese singing.
-It is profoundly melancholic and is the apt representation of the Portuguese word “saudade” which means longing for someone.
+It is profoundly melancholic and is the apt representation of the Portuguese word “saudade,” which means longing for someone.

-Some believe that Fado originated in the music of Brazilian slaves.
-It was brought to Lisbon by sailors returning from their long journeys to South America.
-Some say it came from the songs of Moors who continued to stay near Lisbon even after the Christian take-over.
-That could explain the melancholy and longing in Fado songs.
+Some say it came from the songs of the Moors, who continued to stay near Lisbon even after the Christian take-over.
+That could explain the melancholy and longing in Fado’s songs.

 Fado was inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity in 2011.